mdbs99/james/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/mdbs99/james/blob/master/README.md)

-James is a collection of object-oriented Pascal primitives (only interfaces and classes).
+James is a collection of object-oriented Pascal primitives.

 **ATTENTION:** We're still in a very early alpha version, the API may and will change frequently.
 Please, use it at your own risk, until we release version 1.0.

 This API is being written in [Free Pascal](https://freepascal.org/) and [Lazarus](http://www.lazarus-ide.org/).
-However, making it compatible with [Delphi](https://www.embarcadero.com/products/delphi) is possible  (we are depending on more contributors to make it possible).
+However, it is compatible with [Delphi](https://www.embarcadero.com/products/delphi).

 **Why**.
 We don't want to write procedural code anymore.
 The goal is to replace common procedural code in our projects, which has so many conditionals and "controllers", to a declarative and object-oriented code.